marsbroshok/mlops-labs/lab_300_setup/README.md

 - A Cloud SQL managed MySQL instance to host KFP and ML Metadata databases
 - A Cloud Storage bucket to host artifact repository

 The KFP services are deployed to the GKE cluster and configured to use the Cloud SQL managed MySQL instance.
-The KFP services access the Cloud SQL through Cloud SQL Proxy](https://cloud.google.com/sql/docs/mysql/sql-proxy).
+The KFP services access the Cloud SQL through [Cloud SQL Proxy](https://cloud.google.com/sql/docs/mysql/sql-proxy).
 External clients use [Inverting Proxy](https://github.com/google/inverting-proxy) to interact with the KFP services.

 The provisioning of the infrastructure components and installation of Kubeflow Pipelines has been automated with Terraform and Kustomize.
 The Terraform HCL configurations can be found in the `kfp/terraform` folder.
 The Kustomize overlays are in the `kfp/kustomize` folder.